Illinois Route 23: Route description

-North of Ottawa, Illinois 23 has a full diamond interchange with Interstate 80.
-Illinois 23 has two additional concurrencies with U.S. Route 34 and U.S. Route 52, though no notable cities are present between Ottawa and DeKalb.
-Illinois 23 runs under Interstate 88 with no interchange, though access is available via Fairview Drive to two parallel roads with interchanges (Peace Road and Annie Glidden Road).
-Between DeKalb and Sycamore, Illinois 23 has four lanes.
-In Sycamore, Illinois 23 briefly overlaps Illinois Route 64.
-After one final concurrency at Illinois Route 72 near Genoa, Illinois 23 has an interchange with Interstate 90.
-It intersects U.S. Route 20 and the western terminus of Illinois Route 176 in Marengo, and terminates south of Harvard at U.S. Route 14.
+North of Ottawa, IL 23 has a full diamond interchange with I-80.
+IL 23 has two additional concurrencies with US&nsp;34 and US 52, though no notable cities are present between Ottawa and DeKalb.
+IL 23 runs under I-88 with no interchange, though access is available via Fairview Drive to two parallel roads with interchanges (Peace and Annie Glidden roads).
+Between DeKalb and Sycamore, IL 23 has four lanes.
+In Sycamore, IL 23 briefly overlaps IL 64.
+After one final concurrency at IL 72 near Genoa, IL 23 has an interchange with I-90.
+It intersects US 20 and the western terminus of IL 176 in Marengo, and terminates south of Harvard at US 14.